Raspberry vinaigrette with fresh raspberries, one of the most delightful salad dressings you can imagine, homemade

 - Blend the raspberries in a small blender or with an immersion blender.
 You can crush them with a fork as well, but the dressing will be less smooth.
 If desired, pass the blended raspberries through a fine-mesh sieve to remove all the seeds.

-- Return them to the blender or mixing bowl and add honey, mustard, vinegar, some salt, and pepper.
+- Return them to the blender or mixing bowl and add honey, mustard, vinegar, salt, and pepper.
 Blend again until smooth.

 - Slowly add the olive oil and blend until the vinaigrette emulsifies.
 Adjust the taste with honey (if necessary), salt, and pepper.